mrich6347/mrich6347/README.md

 # Hey there! 👋 I'm Matt
 ## 🚀 About Me
 Full Stack Software Engineer with 7+ years of experience building scalable applications and solving complex problems.
 I love playing around with the latest technologies and exploring different AI tools.
-## 💻 Current Side Project
-I am currently building out budgeting software that closely resembles the popular YNAB (You need a budget), but with even more features I have been wanting for a long time.
-With the bonus of no longer having to pay $17 a month!

-#### Check it out here ➡️ [budgetfriendlybudget.com](https://budgetfriendlybudget.com)

 ## 🛠️ Technologies I've been known to use
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)